babanomania/The-TODO-Hardening-Initiative/README.md

 * All Podman-built images are signed using **Cosign**.
 * Signature metadata is stored in a **Rekor** transparency log.
-* ArgoCD performs signature verification using `cosign verify` prior to deployment.
+ * A Cosign init container performs signature verification using `cosign verify` prior to deployment.
 * Each deployment runs a Cosign init container that verifies the image signature using a ConfigMap containing the public key.

 ### Provenance and Supply Chain Attestation